 Up to 4-5 hours at a time, otherwise the ceramic/glass/plastic can overheat and by doing so heats the wax quicker in the jar and it will not last as long as the suggested time frame.
 Your wick will also begin to mushroom and burn hotter and heat the candle more than recommended.
 Be aware that overheating ceramic and glass can cause them to become brittle and possible cracking can occur.

 Why do I need to trim my wick before lighting?

 Trimming your wick will allow the candle to burn at the recommended and safe temperature.
-If it is not trimmed after some time it will mushroom (the curling and black mounds at the top of our wick) resulting in it burning hotter, debris will dirty the wax, it will begin to release soot and you will burn it quicker than the suggested time frame.
+If it is not trimmed after some time it will mushroom (the curling and black mounds at the top of our wick - carbonisation of the wick) resulting in it burning hotter, debris will dirty the wax, it will begin to release soot and you will burn it quicker than the suggested time frame.